 Because I’m a full-time teacher, I cannot always be galivanting around the world or roadtripping the USA, so I use my time to explore locally!
-In the past 9 years that I have been living in Dallas, I have tried and explored all the things to do in DFW!
+In the past 12 years (NO idea how it’s already been that long?!) that I have been living in Dallas, I have tried and explored all the things to do in DFW!
 I’m excited to share this epic list of unique and adventurous things to do near Dallas, TX.
-Yep, we are going BEYOND the bars and restaurants.
+Yep, we are going BEYOND the bars and restaurants (although I’m a big fan of those as well.)

 This site contains affiliate links to products.
 I may receive a small commission for purchases made through these links at no extra cost to you.
 Thank you for your support!